 Newton’s law of cooling states that the rate of loss of heat is proportional to the temperature difference between the body and its surroundings.
 Therefore, as the temperature of a component increases and reaches its equilibrium temperature, the rate of heat loss per second will equate to the heat produced per second within the component.
 Since heat is lost from a component to its surroundings at its surface, the rate of dissipation will increase with surface area.
 This is where heat sinks are used – varying in size and shape, heat sinks can be designed to offer a significantly increased surface area to maximise heat dissipation.
 Heat sinks are often used in LED applications and fix onto the back of the component.
 Ideally, these mating surfaces should be perfectly smooth enhancing the efficiency of heat conduction, but this is not usually possible.
 As a result, air gaps will be present at the interface of the device and the heat-sink, significantly reducing the efficiency of heat transfer.

 There are many ways to improve upon the thermal management of LED products and therefore, the correct type of thermally conductive material must be chosen in order to ensure the desired results for heat dissipation are achieved.
-So, the first types of thermal management product we shall discuss are thermal interface materials, such as a heat transfer compound, to remove any air gaps present between mating surfaces and improving the efficiency of heat conduction at the LED junction.
+Thermal interface materials, such as a heat transfer compounds work to remove any air gaps present between mating surfaces and improve the efficiency of heat conduction at the LED junction.
 Such compounds are designed to fill the gap between the device and the heat sink and thus reduce the thermal resistance at the boundary between the two.
 This leads to faster heat loss and a lower operating temperature for the device.
 Curing products can also be used as bonding materials; examples include silicone RTVs or epoxy compounds – the choice will often depend on the bond strength or operating temperature range required.
 Solid materials such as gap filling pads and phase changing materials are also a possibility, where a thin film substrate is used at the interface.
-Therefore, an initial consideration in product selection is whether a curing product is required to help bond the heat sink in place, or whether a non-curing thermal interface material is more appropriate to allow for rework.
+During the process of product selection, it is always important to question whether a curing product is required to help bond the heat sink in place, or whether a non-curing thermal interface material is more appropriate to allow for rework.

 Another option for managing the transfer of heat away from electronic devices is to utilise a thermally conductive encapsulation resin.
 These products are designed to offer protection of the unit from environmental attack whilst also allowing heat generated within the device to be dissipated to its surroundings.
 In this case, the encapsulation resin becomes the heat sink and conducts thermal energy away from the device.
 Such products can be used to encapsulate the technology behind and attached to the LED device and can also assist with the reflection of light back from within the unit, depending on the colour chosen.
 Encapsulation resins also incorporate the use of thermally conductive fillers however the base resin, hardener and other additives used can be altered to provide a wide range of options, including epoxy, polyurethane and silicone chemistries.